dragojatwit/shuffleslider/README.md

 3. In console run "npm run dev" to launch the webapp on localhost
 4. Navigate in a web browser to http://localhost:5173

+Directory

+index.html - base and only html file for website src/api_script.js - javascript which handles html template switching and api communication public/style.css - all css project/Shuffle Slider API.R - API to communicate with machine learning algorithm project/Data - all ML algorithms and datasets